-On the trail of bewitching bovines-

-Along the southern end of Romania’s arcing Carpathian Mountains, the continent’s largest wilderness landscapes is being created, a place to experience a true European safari with diverse wildlife, experiences and the chance to connect with nature.
-Rugged mountain chains, mixed forest and beautiful rivers scatter the landscape and provide a magnificent playground for adventurous travelers.
+Along the southern end of Romania's arcing Carpathian Mountains, some of the continent's largest wilderness landscapes are the perfect setting for a true European safari, boasting diverse wildlife, memorable experiences and the chance to connect with nature.
+Rugged mountain chains, mixed forest and beautiful rivers provide a magnificent playground for intrepid travellers.

 A little further a field, and of complete contrast the Danube Delta is Europe' vast wetland oasis.
 Home to flocks of dalmatian pelicans, hidden water ways and ancient forests, the area is a birding paradise.
 Explore by floating hotel, local guest house or even with a horse and cart.